Gothic inscriptions at Blood cemetery

 Yet as the Lord our Savior rose

-There were more wonderful headstones with inscriptions, but the stones have been stolen.
+There were even more wonderful headstones with inscriptions, but those stones have been stolen.

 Several, such as the Farley sisters’ headstones, have disappeared in recent years, and were replaced by plain markers without the flowery inscriptions.